Aperezpe/flex-job-reports-mobile/README.md

 **Note:** change for preview, or production, to pull correct environment variables.

 # Update Supabase Databases

+Note: Requires a healthy supabase container running locally so that Supabase can:

+- Safely analyze and diff schemas using a known Postgres version.
+- Avoid messing up your remote database.
+- Run deterministic migration comparisons in a safe containerized environment.

 ## Option 1: Pull any differences made in supabase project
 After you've made any change in supabase, run below commands to create migration.